Mike Marshall (marshmi02)

 After being traded from the Dodgers, he was briefly with the New York Mets and then with the Boston Red Sox, appearing in the 1990 Championship Series with them.
 He closed out his career playing two games with the California Angels at the end of the 1991 season.

 One of the most similar players to Marshall is Don Demeter, another player who started his career with the Dodgers.

-- He and Belinda Carlisle, lead singer of the new wave band the Go-Go's were an item for a while.
+He and Belinda Carlisle, lead singer of the new wave band the Go-Go's, were an item for a while.